amunhoz/swagapi/readme.md

-SWAPI is a boilerplate to reduce programming time for node APIs using some shortcuts to make life easier.
+SWAGAPI is a boilerplate to reduce programming time for node APIs using some shortcuts to make life easier.
-The Swapi is based in some concepts:
+The SWAGAPI is based in some concepts:
 	- Use directory structure for routes as possible to make easier to read the code
 	- A event structure to customize behaviours without complexity
 	- Blueprints with commom functions for apis to speed up